 Sharing

-Embed your presentation in your LinkedIn summary!
-And share across every social network you belong to!
-Make your status update interesting, don’t just say, “Here’s my presume” or “check out my new resume.”
+Here’s how to introduce your visual resume/presentation resume.
+Don’t just say, “Here’s my presume” or “check out my new resume.”
 Instead, ask for feedback from your network or ask them to share it if they like it!

 3 Visual Resume Examples That Rock

-There are many examples of these presumes on SlideShare.
+There are many examples of these presentation resumes/presumes on SlideShare.
 So feel free to search for more, but these three grabbed my attention.

 Example 1